Do I Need a Pool Winterizing Kit? Complete Decision Guide

 Algaecide

-Use 60% strength polyquat or copper-based algaecide.
-Dose at 1 quart per 10,000 gallons.
+Use 60% strength polyquat algaecide (avoid copper-based algaecides - they can stain and add metals).
+Dose at about 16 oz (half a quart) per 10,000 gallons.
 Warning: Overdosing algaecide can cause foaming issues when reopening (primarily with surfactant-based algaecides).

 Metal Sequestrant